Constitution of Indiana: Constitution of 1851

 On January 15, 1849, the state legislature finally approved a referendum, after several previous unsuccessful attempts, to hold a constitutional convention in 1850, two years before the required twelve-year referendum mandated in the constitution of 1816, provided that a majority of voters favored the idea at the next regular election.
 In August 1849, a total of 81,500 voters favored and 57,418 opposed a constitutional convention.
-The clear majority cased the 1849–50 session of the Indiana General Assembly to pass legislation calling for the election in August 1850 of 150 delegates apportioned among the Indiana General Assembly's senatorial and representative districts and based on the number of voters within each district.
+The clear majority caused the 1849–50 session of the Indiana General Assembly to pass legislation calling for the election in August 1850 of 150 delegates apportioned among the Indiana General Assembly's senatorial and representative districts and based on the number of voters within each district.
 The Whigs, the minority party in the state at that time, and some state officials, including Governor Paris C. Dunning, urged bipartisan representation at the convention.
 However, Indiana voters elected convention delegates along party lines.
 The result (95 Democrats and 55 Whigs) was roughly a two-thirds to one-third split between the two parties.
 A total of 74 delegates were born in southern states, 13 were native-born Hoosiers, and 57 were born in northern states other than Indiana.
 About 42 percent of the delegates were farmers and 25 percent were lawyers.